Page 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15

 Cancer usually comes unexpectedly.
 For Richard Hunter, it was practically overnight.
 He woke up one day and saw blood in his urine.
 He was 58 years old at the time.

-Jennifer Migliana, diagnosed with aplastic anemia at age 17, says she can’t imagine having had a bone marrow transplant anywhere but SCCA: “They’re experts in aplastic anemia.”
+Jennifer Minglana, diagnosed with aplastic anemia at age 17, says she can’t imagine having had a bone marrow transplant anywhere but SCCA: “They’re experts in aplastic anemia.”

 When Bob Summer had cancer at 23, “I felt I’d lived a good life.”
 So at 46, after surviving Burkitt Lymphoma: “I feel like I’ve somehow cheated death.
 I felt like a spoiled kid asking for something on the top shelf.”

 Despite working just three days a week, Carolyn Kloke felt very tired.
 When she began to experience painful acid reflux, a doctor’s visit led to a CT scan and a diagnosis of non-Hodgkin’s lymphoma.

 At 72 years young, Roger Sweet can still pull off 32 chin ups—a feat not many people can claim at any age, not to mention after surviving follicular large cell non-Hodgkin’s lymphoma.